Working with slices

 A slice is a part of a master sample that can be triggered individually.
 You can have up to sixteen slices in a kit.
 Slices can play at different pitches, can be looped, and can even be played backwards.

 Creating slices out of a master sample - whether manually or automatically - does not cost any extra sample memory.
-For example, you can have multiple slices playing the same part of the master sample, but slightly different; one slice can start a bit earlier, one a bit later, another may be playing in reverse, etc. In other words, slices are instructions on how to play part(s) of the master sample, but they do not consume further sample memory.
+For example, you can have multiple slices playing the same part of the master sample, but slightly different; one slice can start a bit earlier, one a bit later, another may be playing in reverse, another may use pitch shifting or time stretching, etc. In other words, slices are instructions on how to play part(s) of the master sample, but they do not consume further sample memory.

 Slices are automatically created for any samples you import/append to the kit's master sample.
 Slices can also automatically be created by using one of the auto slicer modes from the context menu.

-You may also clone a slice into the next available slot by first playing the slice you wish to clone (by selecting its button), and then invoking the "clone slice" (CLnE Slic) option in the context menu.
-A successful cloning of the last played slice will report "into" followed by the number of the slot it was cloned into.
+For example, you can clone a slice into the next available slot by making sure the slice you wish to clone is slow-blinking (by pressing its button at least once), and then invoking the "clone slice" (CLnE Slic) option in the context menu.
+A successful cloning of your selected slice will report "into" followed by the number of the slot it was cloned into.

-Slices can be manually fine-tuned and edited in much the same way editing of a step works in the sequence, or editing of a track works in the live module;
+Slices can be manually fine-tuned and edited in much the same way editing of a step works in the sequencer, or editing of a track works in the live (or song) mode;

 Just like editing a step in Track edit mode or editing track parameters when editing a song fragment, you can hold an active (lit up) slice's key (1/Cd-16/A8) until it blinks and then cycle through the parameters you can change by short pressing the value knob.